Siphenathi/GenericRepo.Dapper.Wrapper/README.md

 # GenericRepo.Dapper.Wrapper
-This is a c# library that provides a simple Generic Repository to fluently map model properties with database columns using Dapper to interact with the Db.
+This is a c# library that provides a simple Generic Repository to fluently map model properties with database columns using Dapper to interact with the Database.

 ---
 ## Introduction